rubymonsters/ruby-for-beginners/source/07-error_messages.md

 *Your new best friends*

 As programmers we want to build things that work.
 When we do exercises we want to figure out the solution to the given problem.
-Seeing error messages therefor has a negative connotation to it: we haven't managed to get it right!
+Seeing error messages therefore has a negative connotation to it: we haven't managed to get it right!
 Right?

 Well, yes.
 But also, no. Errors can also indicate progress.
-Often times error messages indicate that we've done the right first step, and now have to figure out the right next step.
+Often error messages indicate that we've done the right first step, and now have to figure out the right next step.

 Whenever you find an error message printed on your terminal, don't fret.
 Instead, appreciate it.
 Read it carefully.
-Ruby is trying to give you a hand, and help.
+Ruby is trying to give you a hand and help.
 Normally an error message tells you exactly what went wrong in your code, and where.
 Once you've understood what has happened look at your code and try to understand why it happened, and how you can fix it.

-Often times, when you fixed one thing, you'll get a different error message.
+Often, when you fixed one thing, you'll get a different error message.
 That's progress.
 Rinse and repeat until your code does what you want.

 For a beginner Ruby error messages can sometimes be hard to read.
 There are